ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 #.
 After building the documentation, open the local build and examine
    the examples for any obvious issues.

 #.
-Update the version numbers in ``ansys/<product>/<library>/_version.py``
-   and commit this file.
-Push the branch to GitHub and create a new PR for this release that merges it to ``main``.
-While effort is focused on the release, development to ``main`` should be limited.

-#.
 Wait for the PyAnsys developers and community to functionally test the new
    release.
 Developers and testers should locally install this branch and use it in production.
-Any bugs that they identify should have their hotfixes pushed to this release branch.
+Any bugs that they identify should be first integrated in the `main` branch, then cherry-picked into this release branch.

-   When the branch is deemed as stable for public release, the PR is merged to ``main``, which must then be tagged with a ``MAJOR.MINOR.0`` release.
+   When the branch is deemed as stable for public release, the branch must be tagged with a ``MAJOR.MINOR.0`` release.
 The release branch will not be deleted.

 #.
 Tag the release: